Bayesian Mixtures Models with Repulsive and Attractive Atoms: Introduction

-Random measures provide one of the main building blocks of Bayesian nonparametric (BNP) inference, where they are used to directly model the observational process as, e.g., in species sampling or feature sampling problems, or a latent unobserved process as in mixture models.
-In particular, mixtures are powerful tools to perform \emph{model-based clustering}.
-Nevertheless, it is common folklore that traditional BNP mixture models have a major drawback in that the cluster estimate is not robust to model misspecification; see \cite{cai2021finite} and \cite{guha2021posterior}.
-Repulsive mixture models \citep{PeRaDu12, beraha21, bianchini2018determinantal, quinlan2017parsimonious, xie2019bayesian, xu2016bayesian} offer a solution to this problem.
-Despite their recent popularity, mathematical properties of repulsive mixtures have not been thoroughly investigated so far.
-In this paper, we provide a general framework for mixture models encompassing repulsiveness as well as other forms of dependence in the locations, such as attractiveness.
-In particular, we fill a gap in the literature by providing a unified framework allowing for the analysis of the associated mixing measure and establish general results characterizing the distribution (both a priori and a posteriori) of several functionals of interest.
-Our results do not merely generalize existing theory, but they shed light on large classes of processes which are used in applications without appropriate theoretical investigation.
-Our methodology can also be exploited to devise new computational procedures, never explored in the existing literature, such as marginal algorithms.
-As a further original contribution, the proofs of the main theorems are interesting \textit{per se}, since they include new technical tools, mainly based on Palm calculus.
+The aim of this paper is two-fold.
+First, we provide a framework for the Bayesian analysis of mixture models encompassing repulsiveness as well as other forms of dependence in the locations, such as attractiveness.
+In particular, we fill a gap in the literature by providing a unified framework allowing for the analysis of the associated mixing measure and establishing general results characterising the distribution (both a priori and a posteriori) of several functionals of interest.
+Our results do not merely generalise existing theory, but they shed light on large classes of processes which are used in applications without appropriate theoretical investigation.
+Secondly, we propose to sidestep the aforementioned trade-off between density and cluster estimation by relying on a novel definition of cluster that naturally arises when assuming a shot-noise Cox process prior \citep{Mo03Cox} for the mixture locations, whereby a cluster can consist of multiple mixture components with similar parameters.
+In particular, this is the first time such a prior is considered in mixture modelling.